Bilberries of Finland

 The winter of 2012 at the East Finland and elsewhere had a very slow start, the unusually warm conditions did not freeze and seal the surface of the lakes with ice like usual average winters, and the lack of snow fall.
 It was not until Feruary 2012 that the temperatures have dropped down to -20’C and recently to -40’C at the Salla region.
 The freezing over of lakes is really important for the local fishermen and the tourist operators.
 The ice needs to be strong enought to carry the fishermen, husky dog safaris and the numerous snowmobile’s that travel and cross over lakes, soft ice is very precarious and dangerous all round.

-Continue reading East Finland
+Continue reading East Finland Ski Resorts

-Kindle eBook review.
+Inkeri Land Kindle eBook Review

 My Amazon kindle e-book review